Haise777/AnsiColors/README.md

 ### From source

-Alternatively, you can easily build from source if needed
+Alternatively, you can easily build the package from source if needed

 ```shell
 git clone https://github.com/Haise777/AnsiStyles